-Preventing, identifying and quickly recovering from injuries are critical to living high quality, long lives because injuries often prevent us from staying active.
+Preventing and quickly recovering from injuries are critical to living high quality, long lives because injuries often prevent us from staying active.
 Lack of physical activity promotes chronic illness, lower quality of life and high mortality.
-As an international team of researchers recently asserted in their aptly titled paper, Lack of exercise is major cause of chronic diseases: “Chronic diseases are major killers in the modern era.
-Physical inactivity is a primary cause of most chronic diseases… the body rapidly maladapts to insufficient physical activity, and if continued, results in substantial decreases in both total and quality years of life.
+An international team of researchers recently concluded that "Chronic diseases are major killers in the modern era.
+Physical inactivity is a primary cause of most chronic diseases... the body rapidly maladapts to insufficient physical activity, and if continued, results in substantial decreases in both total and quality years of life.
 Taken together, conclusive evidence exists that physical inactivity is one important cause of most chronic diseases.
-In addition, physical activity primarily prevents, or delays, chronic diseases, implying that chronic disease need not be an inevitable outcome during life.”
-In other words, if you want to live better and longer, keep moving and stay fit.
+In addition, physical activity primarily prevents, or delays, chronic diseases, implying that chronic disease need not be an inevitable outcome during life."
+In other words, if you want to live a long, health life, keep moving and stay fit.

-These are important objectives to discuss with our doctors during regular visits and medical checkups.
-Unfortunately, the lack of easily obtainable performance measures kept us from effectively preventing, identifying and correcting injuries until they worsened and interfered with our life.
-Once more serious conditions set in, however, diagnosis, evaluation and treatment usually shifted to orthopedic specialists and surgeons.
-Over half a million knee arthroscopic surgeries are performed in the Unites States every year.
+Staying fit is one of the most important objectives to discuss during medical visits, particularly after an injury.
+Unfortunately, lack of easily obtainable physiological performance data often delayed and complicated recovery.
+It sometimes lead to more serious conditions requiring treatment from specialists like orthopedic and surgeons.
+For example, over half a million knee arthroscopic surgeries are performed in the Unites States every year.
 One of the most common is torn meniscus repair, a condition caused by a tear or break of the cartilage in the knee joint caused by repeated impacts or aging related degradation.
 Meniscus injuries often begin with small tears that fail to heal in part due to limited blood circulation in the joint.
-They usually go unnoticed until a piece of cartilage starts flapping or completely tears away causing inflammation and pain.
+They generally go unnoticed until a piece of cartilage starts flapping or completely tears away causing inflammation and pain.
 Surgeons use MRIs to evaluate the condition and define a course of action, which usually involves removing the offending piece.

 Emerging technologies will soon help prevent chronic meniscus and other joint injuries by reducing impacts and improving fitness.
-We have been using the RunScribe system to measure, analyze and reduce impact forces, pronation and other factors that contribute to chronic joint injuries.
+One example is the RunScribe system that measures impact forces, pronation and other factors that contribute to chronic joint injuries.
 The system is composed of two small shoe-mounted units with integrated 9-point accelerometers that automatically start capturing and storing measurements when they detect running motions.
-A smart phone app is used to download the data and upload them to cloud servers, where they are processed through a mathematical model that extracts detailed metrics, including G force, pronation and comparative foot impact values referenced to thousands of other runs.
+A smart phone app uploads the data to cloud servers for analysis.
+The results are then transmitted to the app, which displays a wealth of information, including G force, pronation and comparative foot impact values referenced to thousands of other runs.

 RunScribe offers two service levels, User and Researcher, with the latter having more detailed data and local download capabilities.
 We use impact data to tweak running gate, foot contact and energy transfer, and to evaluate the stability and shock absorbing qualities of running shoes.
 The system enabled us to measurably reduce shock, improve stability and reduce torque at the knee joint, which should help prevent future joint injuries, including meniscus tears.